Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: Free Energy Model and Ground States

 where $\vb{m}_{1}, \vb{m}_{2}$, and $\vb{m}_{3}$ are the magnetization vectors corresponding to the three sublattices, while $J_E (>0)$, $D_M (>0)$, and $K_{e} (>0)$ are the symmetric exchange interaction constant, asymmetric Dzyaloshinskii-Moriya interaction (DMI) constant, and single-ion uniaxial magnetocrystalline anisotropy constant, respectively.
 Each magnetization vector has a constant saturation magnetization, $M_s$.
-Here, it is assumed that the uniaxial strain acts along the x-direction in Fig.~\ref{fig:crystal}(a).
-The effect of this uniaxial strain is then included in the empirical parameter $\delta_E$---a positive (negative) value indicates a stronger (weaker) exchange interaction between the sublattices $\vb{m}_1$ and $\vb{m}_2$~\citep{ikhlas2022piezomagnetic, higo2022perpendicular}.
-Therefore, a positive (negative) $\delta_E$ corresponds to a shorter (longer) bond length and hence compressive (tensile) strain between $\vb{m}_1$ and $\vb{m}_2$.
-The last term in Eq.~(\ref{eq:energy_density}) is the Zeeman energy due to the externally applied magnetic field $\vb{H}_a$.
+Here, it is assumed that the uniaxial strain acts between $\vb{m}_1$ and $\vb{m}_2$.
+The effect of this uniaxial strain is included in the empirical parameter $\delta_E$---a positive (negative) value indicates a stronger (weaker) exchange interaction between $\vb{m}_1$ and $\vb{m}_2$.~\citep{ikhlas2022piezomagnetic, higo2022perpendicular, yoon2023handedness} Therefore, a positive (negative) $\delta_E$ corresponds to a shorter (longer) bond length and hence compressive (tensile) strain.
+The last term in Eq.~(\ref{eq:energy_density}) represents the Zeeman energy due to the externally applied magnetic field $\vb{H}_a$.
 Finally, $\vb{u}_{e, i}$ is the local easy axis corresponding to $\vb{m}_i$.
-The easy axes are given as $\vb{u}_{e, 1} = -(1/2) \vb{x} + (\sqrt{3}/2) \vb{y}$, $\vb{u}_{e, 2} = -(1/2) \vb{x} - (\sqrt{3}/2) \vb{y}$ and $\vb{u}_{e, 3} = \vb{x}$.
+The easy axes are assumed to be $\vb{u}_{e, 1} = -(1/2) \vb{x} + (\sqrt{3}/2) \vb{y}$, $\vb{u}_{e, 2} = -(1/2) \vb{x} - (\sqrt{3}/2) \vb{y}$ and $\vb{u}_{e, 3} = \vb{x}$.
 Mn$_3$Sn is an exchange dominant AFM such that $J_E \gg D_M \gg K_e$.
 Typical values of the material parameters of Mn$_3$Sn, considered in this work, are listed in Table~\ref{tab:mat_params1}.

-In the case of bulk Mn$_3$Sn, where $\delta_E = 0$, the hierarchy of energy interactions $\qty(J_E \gg D_M \gg K_e)$ ensures that the three sublattice vectors in the ground state are confined to the x-y plane at an angle of $\frac{2\pi}{3}$ with respect to each other.
-In particular, the DMI enforces a clockwise ordering between the vectors $\vb{m}_1$, $\vb{m}_2$, and $\vb{m}_3$, and leads to six-fold energy degeneracy since the local easy axes $\vb{u}_{e, 1}$, $\vb{u}_{e, 2}$, and $\vb{u}_{e, 3}$ follow a counterclockwise ordering~\citep{liu2017anomalous, li2022free}.
-In each of these six minimum energy states, only one of the $\vb{m}_i$'s is along its respective $\vb{u}_i$.
-The introduction of in-plane uniaxial strain, externally or due to epitaxial growth, changes the six-fold degeneracy to two-fold since the exchange interactions become unequal~\citep{ikhlas2022piezomagnetic, higo2022perpendicular, dasgupta2022tuning}.
-To verify these claims, differentiate between the two types of strain, and understand the role of the external magnetic field on the static properties of Mn$_3$Sn, we minimize Eq.~(\ref{eq:energy_density}) with respect to $\vb{m}_{i}$.
+The ground states for different $\delta_E$ and $\vb{H}_a$ can be obtained by minimizing Eq.~(\ref{eq:energy_density}) with respect to $\vb{m}_{i}$.